Yangjae Citizen's Forest station

 Yangjae Citizen's Forest (Maeheon) Station is a subway station in Seoul, South Korea, on Seoul Metropolitan Subway's Shinbundang Line.
 It opened on October 28, 2011.
 The subway station appears in episode 1 of the Netflix TV show Squid Game where the main character Gi-hun, is recruited into the death games.

 Naming

-It is named for the nearby Yangjae Citizens' Forest which is located near Yangjae Tollgate on the Gyeongbu Highway, the entrance to Seoul City.
+It is named after the nearby Yangjae Citizen's Forest which is located near Yangjae Tollgate on the Gyeongbu Highway, the entrance to Seoul City.

 Yangjae Stream

-Yangjae Stream, or Yangjaecheon in Korean, is a 5.5 km—long body of water that stretches from Gwanak-san through the southern area of Gangnam Station and Gangnam-gu.
+Yangjae Stream, or Yangjaecheon in Korean, is a 5.5 km—long body of water that stretches from Gwanaksan through the southern area of Gangnam station and Gangnam District.
 There are two swimming areas for kids, a number of stepping stone bridges to cross, and two sites for an ecosystem watch.